 Gifts of Appreciated Securities

 A gift of appreciated securities (stocks, bonds, etc) is a popular option because of the potential added benefits related to capital gains.
 Donors who give appreciated stock held for one year or more are normally able to avoid capital gains tax on the appreciated portion of the stock.
 Gifts of appreciated securities are eligible for a tax deduction of up to 30% of their adjusted gross income based on the average of the high and low value of the stock on the date of the gift.
 In addition, giving a larger gift of securities, to be used for charitable donations at the discretion of the donor, saves cash flow during the year for general operating/living expenses.
+Please contact The Community Foundation to obtain transfer instructions for a gift of securities.

 VDOE Tax Credits